Lemon2311/Coding-Exercises-Experiments/README.md

 # Cool Programming Exercises #
-Self-explicit, these are cool programming exercises.
+Self-explicit, these are cool programming exercises I complete.

 **1.)
 Knife_Throw**<br>
 A blender animation animated via a python script to animate the trowing of a gravity influenced object.<br>